A Predictive Visual Analytics System for Studying Neurodegenerative Disease based on DTI Fiber Tracts: Evaluation

-Our studies are based on DTI images and derived fiber tracts of Parkinson's and Control groups obtained from the database of PPMI~\cite{marek2011parkinson}.
-Five experts with different professional backgrounds are involved in our case studies and/or the evaluation of our system.
-The first (E1) is a radiologist who focuses on 3D visualization of medical images and brain disease analysis of high-resolution brain fiber tracts.
-The second (E2) is a neurologist who specializes in treating motor disorders such as stroke, PD, and epilepsy.
-The third (E3) is a physician of neurology, mainly engaged in cerebral stroke and Alzheimer's disease clinical/research work.
-The fourth (E4) is a neuroscientist with expertise in statistical analysis, tractography, and neurodegenerative disease.
-The fifth (E5) is a neurologist at a children’s hospital specializing in diagnosis and treatment of congenital nervous system malformations, and voxel-based morphometry (VBM) analysis of Hunting-ton’s disease.
-E1,E2, and E3 were involved in the case studies, while E4 and E5 provided qualitative feedback.
-One challenge in evaluating our system is that none of the consulted domain scientists are an expert in all 3 areas (brain fibers, Parkinson's disease, and machine learning).
-We should also point out that we are not drawing scientific conclusions about Parkinson's disease in our case studies, but are instead focused on demonstrating the usage of our system and the types of insights it can provide.
+To evaluate our system, we provide case studies, expert feedback, and performance evaluation.As with \autoref{sec:methods}, we use the PPMI database~\cite{marek2011parkinson} for our evaluation.
+Five experts (\Expert{1}--\Expert{5}) with different professional backgrounds are involved in the evaluation of our system. \Expert{1} is a radiologist who focuses on 3D visualization of medical images and brain disease analysis of high-resolution brain fiber tracts. \Expert{2} is a neurologist who specializes in treating motor disorders, such as stroke, PD, and epilepsy. \Expert{3} is a physician of neurology, mainly engaged in cerebral stroke and Alzheimer's disease clinical/research work. \Expert{4} is a neuroscientist with expertise in statistical analysis, tractography, and neurodegenerative disease. \Expert{5} is a neurologist at a children’s hospital specializing in diagnosis and treatment of congenital nervous system malformations, and voxel-based morphometry analysis of Huntington’s disease. \Expert{1}, \Expert{2}, and \Expert{3} were involved in the case studies while \Expert{4} and \Expert{5} only provided qualitative feedback.
+One challenge in evaluating our system is that none of the consulted domain scientists is an expert in all the three areas (brain fibers, PD, and ML).
+We should also point out that we are not drawing scientific conclusions about PD in our case studies.
+Instead, we focus on demonstrating the usage of our system and the types of insights it can provide.